The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Dependence on the stability

 \begin{lem} Let $\jmath :\Jbar^{-m,\widetilde{\phi}}_{\widetilde{\Gamma}_\delta}\to \Jbar_{g,1}^{0,\phi}$ be the morphism in \eqref{eq:stratum}. \begin{enumerate} \item[(i)] For $l\ge 1$, we have

 \item[(ii)] For $l \ge 1$, we have

-\item[(iii)] Let $e=(h,h')$ be an edge of $\Gamma$ connecting a stable vertex and an unstable vertex associated to $k$-th subdivided edge $e_k$, where $h'$ be the half edge attached to the unstable vertex.
+\item[(iii)] Let $e=(h,h')$ be an edge of $\Gamma$ connecting a stable vertex and an unstable vertex associated to $k$-th subdivided edge $e_k$, where $h'$ be the half-edge attached to the unstable vertex.
 Then we have

 \end{enumerate} \end{lem} \begin{proof} The genus $g$ universal quasistable curve over $\Jbar^{-m,\widetilde{\phi}}_{\widetilde{\Gamma}_\delta}$ induces a morphism

 For each $w\in V(\Gamma)$, we have the natural projection